tabjy/cmpt383-project/cmpt383.md

 all contestants who have submitted a solution for a question.
 Only contestants with accepted solutions will enter the leader board.

-The system architects as follow:
+The system architects as follows:

 ![](https://i.imgur.com/UByQTtz.jpg)

 ## Programming Languages
 1. JavaScript

-    For web front-end.
+    For the web front-end.
 The system uses [Vue.js](https://cn.vuejs.org/index.html) framework and [Vuetify](https://vuetifyjs.com/en/) UI component library.

 2. Java